Mooophy/Cpp-Primer/ch01/README.md

 representing multiple ISBNs.
 The records for each ISBN should be grouped together.

-You can use data/book.txt as the records.
+`data/book.txt` may be used as the records.

 ![run](https://db.tt/EeDI7lvN)